 Out-of-School Suspension: After serving a suspension, the student is on probation and must meet with the Principal to reaffirm his/her commitment to the School.
-As MJA exists to educate, all school work assigned must be completed and submitted to the office prior to readmission to classes.
+As MAA exists to educate, all school work assigned must be completed and submitted to the office prior to readmission to classes.
 Academic credit is forfeited for school work and tests/quizzes during an out-of-school suspension.
-If a student returns to school after being suspended and then commits another offense, his/her parent must meet with the Discipline Board.
+If a student returns to school after being suspended and then commits another offense, his/her parent must meet with the principal and at least 1 member of the DISC Committee.